-Your \$50 snack fee will be used to provide a nutritional snack for the class twice each day.
+We will provide a nutritional snack for the preschool class twice each day.
 If your child has special dietary needs or food allergies, please notify the Director and teacher in writing.
 A monthly snack menu will be posted outside the classroom.